If you want it, Kerblam it!

 • ./src/dockerfiles/: Container build scripts should be saved here.

-Any sub-folder of one of these specific folders (with the exception of src/pipes and src/dockerfiles) contains the same type of files as the parent directory.
+Any sub-folder of one of these specific folders (with the exception of src/workflows and src/dockerfiles) contains the same type of files as the parent directory.
 For instance, data/in/fastq is treated as if it contains input data by Kerblam! just as the data/in directory is.

 You can configure almost all of these paths in the kerblam.toml file, if you so desire.
 This is mostly done for compatibility reasons with non-kerblam! projects.
 New projects that wish to use Kerblam! are strongly encouraged to follow the standard folder structure, however.